Shaolin Cosmos Qigong: The 18 Lohan Hands

 A place to begin — and to stay

 There is no expectation to progress through levels or move on to something else.
-The practice meets you where you are, and continues to meet you as you change.
+The practice simply continues to meet you as your experience develops.

 Below are short video clips of the first eight movements of the 18 Lohan Hands, sometimes known as the Eight Pieces of Brocade.